sandervandevelde/MQTTBrokerPrivatePreview/README.md

 [Scenario4](/Scenario4_Route%20MQTT%20data%20through%20Event%20Grid%20subscription/) showcases an example of taking advantage of the routing functionality and the [Routing and Namespace section of the generic Azure CLI instructions](https://github.com/Azure/MQTTBrokerPrivatePreview/tree/main/Azure%20CLI#event-grid-topic) also provides instructions on the routing configuration.

+#### How can I use the routing feature?
+Routing the messages from your clients to an Azure service or your custom endpoint enables you to maximize the benefits of this data.
+The following are some of many use cases to take advantage of this feature:
+- Data Analysis: extract and analyze the routed messags from your clients to optimize your solution. e.g. analyze your machines' telemetry to predict when to schedule maintenance before failures happen to avoid delays and further damage.
+- Serverless applications: trigger a serverless function based on the routed messages from your clients.
+E.g. when a motion sensor detects a motion, send a notification to security personnel to address it.
+- Data Visualizations: build visualizations of the routed data from your clients to easily represent and understand the data as well as highlight trends and outliers.

 #### Routing Considerations:
 - The Event grid topic that will be used for routing need to fulfil the following requirements:
 	- It needs to be set to use the Cloud Event Schema v1.0
 	- It needs to be in the same region as the namespace
+	- You need to assign "EventGrid Data Sender" role to yourself on this topic resource.
 - **Filtering:**
 	- You can use the Event Grid Subscription’s filtering capability to filter the routed messages based on the MQTT topic through filtering on the "subject" property in the Cloud Event schema.
 Event Grid Subscriptions supports free simple subject filtering by specifying a starting or ending value for the subject.
 For example,
 		- You can specify the subject ends with "gps" to only route messages reporting on location.